BigDataForSanDiego/Team-120/resource_locator_mvp/data_import/README.md

 1. **Preview & Validate**: Analyze the data without modifying the database
 2. **Import**: Save validated resources to the database

-All imported resources start with `state='not_visible'` so they can be reviewed before being made public.
+All imported resources start with `state='not_visible'` (see note below) so they can be reviewed before being made public.

+NOTE: During developemnt, all new resources will start as `state='visible'` to enable UI testing.

 ## Quick Start